bertrandmartel/emrine-arduino/README.md

-# Emrine Arduino
+# emrine.com on Arduino

-Integration of [Emrine](https://emrine.com/) QR Code based access control solution on Arduino using a ST7735 1.44" TFT screen and a 4x4 membrane keypad.
+Integration of [emrine.com](https://emrine.com/) QR Code based access control solution on Arduino using a ST7735 1.44" TFT screen and a 4x4 membrane keypad.

 ### [checkout the video](https://www.youtube.com/watch?v=QKLvgKy5jTE)